Jamie3213/blog/site/app/content/posts/aws-blog.md

 ### Pre-Requisite Resources

-Before we actually start writing any code, we need to deploy two resources; firstly, a Hosted Zone and secondly, an S3 bucket to hold configuration type data.
+Before we actually start writing any code, we need to deploy two resources; firstly, a Hosted Zone and secondly, an S3 bucket to hold configuration files.

 Let's start with the Hosted Zone and, again, this needs to be done upfront because my domain is registered outside of AWS, which means once my Hosted Zone is set up, I need to configure the Name Servers for my domain through the IONOS portal.
-We'll provision a Hosted Zone using the AWS CLI (see the [Getting Started](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) guide if you don't have this set up), and we'll use our base domain for the Hosted Zone name (the caller reference just needs to a unique string, hence why I'm using the current date-time):
+We'll provision a Hosted Zone using the AWS CLI (see the [Getting Started](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) guide if you don't have this set up), and we'll use our base domain for the Hosted Zone name (the caller reference just needs to be a unique string, hence why I'm using the current date-time):

 ```zsh
 aws route53 create-hosted-zone \